The California Homeowner’s Guide to Defensible Space

 In this guide, we’ll explain what defensible space is, how homeowners can maintain it with landscaping and other planning, and what its limits are.
 You should walk away with a clear idea of how to create defensible space around your home and where you can turn for further information.

-Maintaining defensible space is one of those steps.
-Defensible space is a barrier around a home that has two goals:
+Essentially, defensible space is a barrier around your home that has two goals:

-1. To prevent wildfires (and other fires) from reaching the house.
+1. Preventing wildfires (and other fires) from reaching your house

-2. To give firefighters a safe buffer zone where they can fight fires near the house.
+2. Giving firefighters a safe buffer zone where they can fight fires near your home

-• Zone 2 is between 50 and 70 feet wide.
+• Zone 2 extends from 30 to 100 feet from your dwelling.
 In this zone, homeowners should keep grasses no higher than four inches and eliminate “ladder” plants – i.e., plants close enough together to transfer fire.
 That means creating both vertical and horizontal space between plants.
 Remove flammable plant matter from this zone, too (leaves, bark, pinecones, branches, etc.).

 Figure 1 illustrates what Zone 1 and Zone 2 of defensible space might look like.
 Figure 2 illustrates what vertical spacing for plants might look like.